archisvaze/capstone-1-backend/Readme.md

 - 9:12am - working on route for deleting a report from DB
 - 9:32am - Done with Reports

-Milestone 7 Complete in: ~ 5 hours 30 mins
+Milestone 9 Complete in: ~ 5 hours 30 mins

+### Milestone 10 Add nanoID to make a PIN and enable photo uploads

+Estimated Time: 6 hours

+- 1:00pm - start working